 The True Believers

-The True Believers are prime victims for ‘Organic’ propaganda.
-The fact that ‘Organic’ is being used as a marketing tool on products such as the canned tomato and pumpkin below show the extent to which unknowing consumers are being misled.
+The True Believers are prime victims of ‘Organic’ propaganda.
+The fact that ‘Organic’ is being used as a marketing tool on products such as the canned tomato and pumpkin below shows the extent to which unknowing consumers are being misled.

 Canning exposes fruits and vegetables to high temperatures, which degrade nutrients and can cause leaching into the canning medium.
-Research has shown that Vitamin C decreased by 10–90% during the canning of various vegetables.
-Don’t even get us started about the environmental impact of the can (smelted metal), packaging, processing, storage, distribution or the fact that it was shipped to NY all the way from Oregon.
+Research has shown that Vitamin C decreases by 10–90% during the canning of various vegetables.
+Don’t even get us started on the environmental impact of the can (smelted metal), packaging, processing, storage, distribution, or the fact that it was shipped to NY all the way from Oregon.

 Conclusion

-The point is that making food choices is not as simples as Organic = good and non-Organic = bad.
+The point is that making food choices is not as simple as Organic = good and non-Organic = bad.
 It’s more nuanced than that.

 We’d love to hear YOUR thoughts about organic.
 We check comments daily, so feel free to leave yours below!